streamlit/docs/content/library/advanced-features/button-behavior-and-examples.md

 st.text_input('Name', key='name')

-# These buttons will error because they change a key after its widget
+# These buttons will error because their nested code changes
+# a widget's state after that widget within the script.
 if st.button('Clear name'):
     st.session_state.name = ''
 if st.button('Streamlit!'):